flybywiresim/fbw-userguide/docs/aircraft/a380x/a380x-api/a380x-flight-deck-api.md

 | START     | A32NX_OVHD_APU_START_PB_IS_ON         | 0..1   | R/W        | Custom LVAR |        |
 |           | A32NX_OVHD_APU_START_PB_IS_AVAILABLE  | 0..1   | R          | Custom LVAR |        |

-!!! note "Search for APU in our [list for all Custom LVARS](https://github.com/flybywiresim/aircraft/blob/master/fbw-a380x/docs/a320-simvars.md){target=new} for further variables."

 ### RCDR Panel

 Flight Deck: [RCDR Panel](../../../pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/voice-recorder.md)